Before Crisis: Final Fantasy VII: Development

 Before Crisis was the first original video game developed by Square Enix exclusively for mobile phones, originally released on NTT DoCoMo's FOMA mobile devices, and the first action role-playing game exclusive to the platform.
 The company's first major mobile title, also in collaboration with NTT DoCoMo, was a remake of the original Final Fantasy.
 Using lessons learned from the development of the Final Fantasy port, the team worked hard to make Before Crisis a uniquely mobile experience, with gameplay features built to exploit mobile functions such as the camera and network capacity.
 The camera function used to generate Materia was based on a simple image recognition that specifies the Materia generated based on the picture's general color.
 One of the challenges during development was to keep the framerate smooth during moments of high action, especially as no two mobiles would have identical components.
 In addition to these problems were issues with integrating the multiplayer functions, balancing the gameplay for different playstyles, creating a comfortable button layout, and adjusting the amount of content they could include for mobiles while maintaining the desired product quality.

 To promote the game, Madhouse created a promotional animation featuring some of the main characters.
 The original version's beta test started in August 2004.
 It was released on September 24.
 Following an announcement at the Tokyo Game Show in 2006, the game was released for two additional Japanese mobile carriers.
 It was respectively released for SoftBank Mobile and EZweb on January 30 and April 5, 2007.
 New logos were created for each release.
 In 2010, Tabata voiced an interest in fully remaking Before Crisis for the Nintendo 3DS, revamping the narrative delivery and incorporating the ability for a substantial number of players to enter missions.
 This suggestion was positively received by Nomura and Yoshinori Kitase, but at the time Tabata was busy developing Final Fantasy Type-0 (then Agito XIII) and The 3rd Birthday.
 Deployment for the SoftBank version ended in June 2015.
-All versions of the game ended with Square Enix's old mobile services were shut down in 2018.
+All versions of the game ended when Square Enix's old mobile services were shut down in 2018.